-Fruit butter is a smooth and creamy spread that is created by slow-cooking fruit and sugar until it reaches the right consistency; these types of spreads are not always translucent and are often opaque.
-Fruit butters are best used as a spread and a filling.
+Fruit butter is a smooth and creamy spread that is created by slow-cooking fruit and sugar until it reaches the right consistency.
+These types of spreads are not always translucent and are often opaque.
+Pumpkin butter is not considered a fruit butter.